mojodojodev/mojodojo.dev/mojo_team_answers.md

 Rust has more UB than C in unsafe because it always assume pointers do not alias.
 [Here's an example of a talk on it](https://youtu.be/DG-VLezRkYQ)

+### Float Literals
+`FloatLiteral` is backed by `F64`, Mojo Playground is currently only printing to 6 decimal places, but the mantissa width is 52

 ### Error Handling
 We support the existing Python raise/try syntax, and also support with blocks etc.